ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 Extracts the protocol from a URL.

-Examples of typical returned values: http, https, ftp, mailto, tel, magnet…
+Examples of typical returned values: http, https, ftp, mailto, tel, magnet.

 ### domain